Michel de Certeau: The Writing of History

-De Certeau's work The Writing of History, translated into English after his death, deals with the relationship between history and religion.
+De Certeau's work The Writing of History, first published in French as L'Écriture de l'histoire in 1975 and then translated into English and published in 1988 in English after his death, deals with the relationship between history and religion.
 He links the history of writing history to the legitimization of political power and asserts that "Western" traditions of history involve using the act of writing as a tool of colonialism, writing their own histories while un-writing the embodied traditions of native peoples.
+The book was written following travel and teaching in Jesuit university networks in Latin America beginning 1967.
+It has been credited with anticipating the postcolonial theory of Edward Said's Orientalism (1978) and Gayatri Chakravorty Spivak's In Other Worlds (1987).

 Death

 De Certeau died in Paris on 10 January 1986, aged 60, from pancreatic cancer.
+On his death, Luce Giard became his literary executor.

 Legacy

 A multidisciplinarian, de Certeau wrote ground-breaking studies in fields as diverse as mysticism, the act of faith, cultural dynamics in contemporary society, and historiography as an intellectual practice.
 His impact continues unabated, with new volumes appearing regularly, and perhaps surprisingly his reputation is growing even more rapidly in English and German-speaking countries and the Mediterranean than in his native France.
 This strong and growing interest in academia is not matched in the public sphere, however, partly due to his being considered a "difficult" author because of his highly personal style which makes translation difficult, and partly due to the declining status of French in the world generally.
 Nevertheless, portions of his prolific output have been translated into a dozen languages.

 Pope Francis, a fellow Jesuit, made reference to his works in the 2024 encyclical letter Dilexit nos.
+James C. Scott, an American political scientist and anthropologist known for his works on political anarchism and peasant resistance, has expressed debts to de Certeau in interviews and written works.
+Philosopher Paul Ricoeur was engaged in debate on the philosophy of time with de Certeau at the time of de Certeau's death in 1986, and he drew on that influence in his Time and Narrative (Vol 3, 1985) and later work.